freeCodeCamp/guide/src/pages/git/GUI-options/index.md

 ---
 # GUI Options for GitHub

-Although mostly people prefer to use git as a clit tool but there are plenty of git gui based solutions available which are more user friendly.
+Although mostly people prefer to use git as a CLI tool but there are plenty of git GUI based solutions available which are more user friendly.

 ## List of Git GUI Based Solutions